 - ABET accreditation is assurance that a college or university program meets the quality standards established by the profession for which it prepares its students.
 For example, an accredited engineering program must meet the quality standards set by the engineering profession.
 An accredited computer science program must meet the quality standards set by the computing profession.

 - ABET accredits postsecondary degree-granting programs housed within regionally accredited institutions.
 ABET accredits programs only, not degrees, departments, colleges, or institutions.

 - Accreditation assures that a program has met quality standards set by the profession.

-- Many state boards of professional licensure in engineering and surveying require applicants to have graduated from an ABET-accredited program.
+- Employers, graduate schools, and licensure, certification, and registration boards look at accredited programs to assure there is adequate preparation for entry into the profession.
+In fact, many of these groups require graduation from an accredited program as a minimum qualification.
+Some examples include: NICET Technologist Certification, United States Patent and Trademark Office requires applicants in computing to have graduated from an ABET-accredited computing program before they are eligible to sit for the Examination for Registration to Practice in Patent Cases, and state boards of professional licensure in engineering and surveying require applicants to have graduated from an ABET-accredited program.
 In states where non-ABET graduates are permitted to be licensed, an additional four to eight years of work experience may be required.

-Please follow the URLs link to web pages of our ABET-accredited programs with information which is in compliance with the following ABET APPM policy.
+Please see below for our ABET-accredited programs with information which is in compliance with the following ABET APPM policy.

 II.A.6.a.
 Each ABET-accredited program must publicly state the program's educational objectives and student outcomes.II.A.6.b.
 Each ABET-accredited program must publicly post annual student enrollment and graduation data per program.